 - FEATURES ☆ Does it meet your needs?
 Can it help you achieve your goals?
 And how is it different vs the alternatives?

 Reviews published after Nov.
-2019, has ratings based on these criteria.
+2019, have ratings based on these criteria.
 Previous reviews are being updated accordingly.

-You can help support future helpful, unbiased reviews by purchasing via the links in the review.
-It really helps!
+You can help support future unbiased reviews just by purchasing via the links in the review.
+Helps a lot!
 Thank you ♡

 Features of Page Builder Framework